Common Police Officer Stereotypes

 It's a widely held belief that police are mandated to make a fixed number of arrests and issue a fixed number of tickets.
 Many people dismiss the fact that they received a ticket as just another officer trying to make his quota.

 The ambiguity arises in the question of accountability.
-Like any other job, there has to be some measure in place to ensure that officers are, in fact, working.
+Like any other job, there has to be some measure in place to ensure that officers are working.
 The easiest and most logical way to measure performance is to look at the number of tickets written, reports taken, calls responded to and arrests made.

-Of course, this may seem to you like a difference without a distinction, but it's an important difference.
+Of course, this may seem to you like a difference without a distinction, but it's a significant difference.
 Few departments set numbers and quotas.
 At the same time, it's expected that officers are working and not wasting time and taxpayer money.

 The Old Irish Officer